ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 }
 ```

-Although there are some return statements in the codes above, don't be confused by them.
+Although there are some return statements in the code above, don't be confused by them.
 They are the return statements from the callbacks, and **not** the return statements for getUserSkills function.

 If we miss the return statement before users.get.., the caller of this function would get **undefined** result.

-Another example of forgetting returning the promise is in the example below:
+Another example of forgetting to return the promise is in the example below:

 ```js
 test("the fetch fails with an error", () => {